-- 43. You should use email, both internally and externally, primarily for your work and in the normal course of our business and serving our customers.
-The standard and content of email messages must be consistent with the standards we expect for other written communications and email messages should always be presented in the approved corporate style. - 44.
-You must ensure that at least one other member of staff has access to your work email account.
-This is to ensure continuity of work in the case of your being unavailable.
-It is your responsibility to ensure that you others who have access to your email account have been selected with recourse to the level of confidential information in your inbox. - 45.
-Email should not be used to transmit information insecurely, or to an insecure site. - 46.
-If emails being sent externally contain information about any individual then the sender should be aware that this might constitute the disclosure of personal data subject to the Data Protection Act.
-It must be ensured that such disclosure is in compliance with our policies on data protection and the disclosure of information.
-Where appropriate the Privacy Notice should also be sent (as a hyperlink or attachment to the email). - 47.
-Examples of misuse of emails includes: - excessive use for personal purposes - sending or circulating emails which contain language which is abrupt, inappropriate or abusive - forwarding unsolicited junk email or other advertising material to other users who did not specifically request such material, whether internally or externally - accepting or open any file received as an email attachment if you are in any doubt about its source or content - creating, transmitting, downloading, printing or storing software, or anything which may cause harassment or alarm or anything which breaches copyright or other intellectual property rights - receiving emails from internet sites with which you have registered and which are not for business purposes - disseminating information either within or outside the OPCC which you know to be confidential about us or our staff, customers or suppliers, unless you have the relevant authority to do so - transmitting, receiving, retaining, displaying, printing, forwarding or otherwise disseminating material which we deem to be offensive, fraudulent, illegal, harassing, discriminatory, offensive, pornographic, obscene or defamatory; or - deliberately or recklessly disseminating destructive programs such as viruses or selfreplicating codes
+- 2.55 You should use email, both internally and externally, primarily for your work and in the normal course of our business and serving our customers.
+The standard and content of email messages must be consistent with the standards we expect for other written communications - 2.56 Email should not be used to transmit information insecurely or to an insecure site.

+- 2.57 If emails being sent externally contain information about any individual then the sender should be aware that this might constitute the disclosure of personal data subject to the Data Protection Act.
+It must be ensured that such disclosure follows our policies on data protection and the disclosure of information.
+Where appropriate the Privacy Notice should also be sent (as a hyperlink or attachment to the email). - 2.58 Examples of misuse of emails includes: - excessive use for personal purposes - sending or circulating emails which contain language which is abrupt, inappropriate or abusive - forwarding unsolicited junk email or other advertising material to other users who did not specifically request such material, whether internally or externally - accepting or open any file received as an email attachment if you are in any doubt about its source or content - creating, transmitting, downloading, printing or storing software, or anything which may cause harassment or alarm or anything which breaches copyright or other intellectual property rights - receiving emails from internet sites with which you have registered and which are not for business purposes - disseminating information either within or outside the OPCC which you know to be confidential about us or our staff, customers or suppliers, unless you have the relevant authority to do so - transmitting, receiving, retaining, displaying, printing, forwarding or otherwise disseminating material which we deem to be offensive, fraudulent, illegal, harassing, discriminatory, offensive, pornographic, obscene or defamatory; or - deliberately or recklessly disseminating destructive programs such as viruses or self-replicating codes